XiunengLi/ITRC/README.md

 ## Key Tunable Parameters

-The ITRC framework relies on several key parameters that were optimized and validated (Section G).
-The values used in the manuscript are defined in the respective scripts.

 ### Post-Processing Parameters (Script 4: Post-Processing.js)

 These parameters correspond to the steps detailed in **Section E**: